krayin/krayin-docs/docs/1.x/advanced/events.md

 ## How to create Listener Class?

-If you have the Bagisto Package Generator installed, then you can use the following command which will create a new listener class in `packages/ACME/TestPackage/src/Listeners` directory.
+If you have the Krayin Package Generator installed, then you can use the following command which will create a new listener class in `packages/ACME/TestPackage/src/Listeners` directory.

 `php artisan package:make-listener TestListener ACME/TestPackage`